Bunesky/perfectsky-feed-debug/README.md

 Web App
 https://bunesky.github.io/perfectsky-feed-debug/

-Internal tool displaying the exact data and statistics retrieved from the @bunesky Trending Feed.
+Internal tool displaying the exact data and statistics retrieved from the Trending Feed.
 Shows raw posts, averages, media percentages, and post-type distribution — the same data used by the PerfectSky Post Bot.

 ### Related Projects — Bot Ecosystem